ipfs-inactive/examples/examples/files/readme.md

 directories) while being backed by ipfs.
 In this post, I will give a few useful examples on what is possible.

+Within each ipfs node is a virtual 'root' directory which you can access and manipulate through the `ipfs files` subcommand.
-Lets start by making a couple directories and a few files.
+Let's start out by making a couple directories and a few files.

 ```bash
 $ ipfs files mkdir -p /foo/bar